Essential Steps to Find a New York State Marriage Record

 If you cannot locate an image of the marriage record you're seeking online, don't give up!
 You may be able to order a copy from the New York State Department of Health in Albany for a small fee.

-Their collection begins with the year 1880 and generally becomes more reliable as time goes on - most consider their records to be reliably complete beginning in 1914.
-Researchers should note that the State Department of Health does not have vital records for Albany, Buffalo, and Yonkers before 1914 - for records before that time, you should investigate at the local level.
+Their collection begins with the year 1880 and generally becomes more reliable as time goes on.
+Most experts consider their records to be reliably complete beginning in 1914.
+Researchers should note that the State Department of Health does not have vital records for Albany, Buffalo, and Yonkers before 1914—for records before that time, you should investigate at the local level.

-There are eleven repositories in New York State that have indexes to vital records kept with the New York State Department of Health.
+Thanks to the organization Reclaim the Records, digital images of the New York State Marriage Index are available online at Internet Archive for free.
+They cannot be searched, but are listed alphabetically so browsing should be fruitful.
 Researchers with a subscription to Ancestry.com can search the index online in the New York State, Marriage Index, 1881 - 1967.

 Access to vital records is restricted by law.
 In general, marriage certificates are available for marriages that took place 50 or more years ago if both parties are deceased.
 Proof of death is often required for other New York State records as well, so this is one of the many reasons you should have your ancestor's New York death certificate.